 No more than one International Voucher can be issued per applicant per calendar year.
 This also applies to institutions, organizations or collectives.
 In that case, other persons within the organization or other members of the collective can only submit an application in a personal capacity for a trip that is not related to the institution, organization or collective.

-hourly fee, travel expenses and accommodation expenses
+- hourly fees, travel expenses and accommodation expenses directly related to the foreign activity;

 Within this procedure, no grants can be awarded for: